ABeardsell/ABeardsell.github.io/exampleSite/content/english/jackalope_2024.md

 ### Logistics

 The organization will take care of transporting bins, bikes and kayaks if required.
-There will be no refreshments on the course, but teams will have access to ferries at certain transitions between events.
+Teams will have access to their bins at certain transitions between disciplines.
 The kayak is supplied with your registration and the model will be as follows: https://www.rtmkayaks.com/optimo-evo-confort/

 ### Preliminary general schedule